JBBONE/HelloWorld/README.md

 ## Update Log

 ## Major Feature Under Development
 -GAN support
 -Game maker advanced mode
 -Game maker RPG extension
 -GAN support cross-chain backdoor
--Token exchange platform which covers the whole ecosystem.
+-Token exchange platform which covers the whole ecosystem
 -Crowdfunding channel

 # How to Get Involved
 To get involved with DS ecosystem, you may join JBB.ONE community or any DS you feel interested in; you may start your own DS; you may provide plugins for all DS users; or, you can join the dev team to plan for DS' future.